 A fat quarter of fabric: Is a pre-cut piece of fabric that measures 18″ x 22″.
 It is called a fat quarter because it is a 1/4 yard of fabric that is cut to yield a larger piece of fabric.
 It is a piece of fabric, commonly used in quilting.
 Fat Quarters are usually sold in a package with several fat quarters of fabric in different yet coordinating prints.

-Today I thought I’d show you guys how to make one of these bags using ONLY fat quarters of fabric (and some ribbon for a drawstring).
+This tutorial will show you how to make a lined, reversible, drawstring bag using ONLY fat quarters of fabric (and some ribbon for a drawstring).

 Before I share the tutorial, here’s the chart again, if you’d like to make a laundry bag in a different size.
-Note: today’s bag measurement is not included in the chart.
+Note: the fat quarter bag measurement is not included in the chart.

 Drawstring Bag Measurement Chart:

 The word “LAUNDRY” was added to the bag using an iron on that I created using my Cricut Machine.
 To make the iron on I just chose a font in Cricut Design space that I liked, and cut it out from Red Iron ON Vinyl.
 I then used my EasyPress to adhere the word to the bag.
 If you want more detailed directions to do this, you can see a full tutorial on to make iron one with your Cricut on our site, just use the search box at the top.

 A few notes about the Laundry Bag: